latifkabir/n3He_Soft/README.md

 * n3HeScan [(download)][6] --- Software for field and beam scan
 * DAQFirmware [(download)][7] --- This directory contain DAQ Firmware related Software update.
 * DemoScripts [(download)][8] --- Contains demo analysis or other demo scripts necessary for DAQ performance demonstration & testing.
+* SlowDAQ -- GUI for slow DAQ.

 Please read below to know what's inside each category.
-The above download link will download the last release for each category.
-For the most recent changes or to participate in the development you might want to download/clone the entire project from the left.
+The above/following download links will download the last release for each category.
+For the most recent changes or to participate in the development you might want to download/clone the entire project from the right.
 In any case please read the README file in the corresponding section first.

 n3HeDAQ [(download)][2]